PapaGator0012/Lab02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Today is 2023/10/22
+Your birthday was 1941/09/09
+Hello, DennisRitchie.
+You are 0 years, 0 weeks, and 0 days old today